Bounce Rate in GA4

 Engaged Sessions

 To counter this issue, we need a better proxy for engagement.
-GA4 gives us a metric called engaged sessions.
-Engaged sessions are sessions which:
+GA4 gives us a metric called:

 Non Engaged Session Rate (AKA A Better Bounce Rate)

-If someone were to ask for a bounce rate calculation, but didn't want to consider the following behaviours bounces:
+If someone were to ask for a bounce rate calculation, but didn't want to consider the following behaviors bounces:

 Data Studio Calculated Fields